 Facebook Pixel allows you to track what users are doing on your site, collect remarketing audiences and create lookalikes.
-If Facebook pixel is implemented correctly, it will also feed relevant information to FB machine learning algorithms.
-FB ML will use pixel data to show your ads to those people who are most likely to convert.
+If the Facebook pixel is implemented correctly, it will feed relevant information to FB machine learning algorithms.
+FB ML will use pixel data to show your ads to people who are most likely to convert.

 What is Facebook Conversion API?

-Let’s take a look at what Facebook Conversion API is and how we can use it to improve event tracking, attribution and data collection on Facebook.
+Let’s take a look at what Facebook Conversion API is and how we can use it to improve event tracking, attribution, and data collection on Facebook.
 Facebook Conversion API allows sending any events from a cloud server to the selected Facebook pixel.

 If we take a closer look at the link of Facebook ads, we will see that at the end of almost any URL, FB appends its additional parameter fbclid.
-The pixel code on the landing page stores the value of this parameter in a cookie and then sends it along with the any Facebook event.
+The pixel code on the landing page stores the value of this parameter in a cookie and then sends it along with any Facebook event.
 Facebook uses fbclid to determine what kind of user landed on your site and who converted.